masalinas/doc-vault/README.md

 export VAULT_ADDR='http://0.0.0.0:8200'
 ```

-## Start Vault as Docker service in production mode
+# Start Vault as Docker service in production mode

+This runs a Vault server with TLS disabled, the file storage backend at path /vault/file and a default secret lease duration of one week and a maximum of 30 days.
+Disabling TLS and using the file storage backend are not recommended for production use.

 ```
 docker run --name vault -d --cap-add=IPC_LOCK -e 'VAULT_LOCAL_CONFIG={"storage": {"file": {"path": "/vault/file"}}, "listener": [{"tcp": { "address": "0.0.0.0:8200", "tls_disable": true}}], "default_lease_ttl": "168h", "max_lease_ttl": "720h", "ui": true}' -p 8200:8200 vault server